-While it might seem like common sense at this point, Dr. Mark Trolice of the IVF Center in Orlando, Florida explains to HelloGiggles that our period happens on a monthly basis when our hormones, estrogen and progesterone, decline due to a lack of pregnancy and our uterus sheds its lining.
-This happens every 24 to 34 days, give or take a day or two, according to Trolice.
+It's a good question, but unfortunately, like so many other things about our menstrual cycles and reproductive systems, a pretty complicated one.
+While it might seem like common sense at this point, Dr. Mark Trolice of the IVF Center in Orlando, Florida explains to HelloGiggles that our periods happen on a monthly basis when our hormones, estrogen and progesterone, decline due to a lack of pregnancy and our uterus sheds its lining.
+This happens every 24 to 34 days, give or take a day or two, according to Dr. Trolice.

 So really, if your bestie is shocked at what you describe as your normal period, tell her not to worry.
 Everyone’s period is different and most of them are normal.

-1It shows up every month.
+1. It shows up every month.

-However, Dr. Alan Copperman, medical director at Progyny and OBGYN at Mount Sinai Hospitals in New York City, tells HG that while on birth control, it's possible to skip periods, but if they stop coming completely, you should talk to your doctor.
+However, Dr. Alan Copperman, medical director at Progyny and ob/gyn at Mount Sinai Hospitals in New York City, tells HG that while on birth control, it's possible to skip periods, but if they stop coming completely, you should talk to your doctor.

 But if your period doesn't come at all for a month or two, you should definitely check with your doctor and make sure they know you're worried about it.
-You're the expert on your own body and periods.
+You're the expert on your own body and periods, after all.

 2. And it’s basically always been that way.

 Your period will even out after a while when you're younger, and then it will tend to follow the same pattern for the rest of your reproductive life (unless you start some form of birth control that changes your natural cycle, such as if you get a copper IUD and notice your periods become longer).
 It might not be the same every month, but you'll start to notice that you go through one or two light or short months, and then a heavier or longer one.

-Nguyen tells HG, "Variations in menstrual flow and cycle length are common at the extremes of reproductive age."
+Dr. Nguyen tells HG, "Variations in menstrual flow and cycle length are common at the extremes of reproductive age."
 She adds:

 3. You’re losing the right amount of blood.

 But if you use a menstrual cup and are into tracking it, you can measure it more easily.
-A Diva Cup, for example, holds about 1 ounce of menstrual blood, or 30 mL, so you can make an estimate every time you take it out for a rinse.
+A DivaCup, for example, holds about one ounce of menstrual blood, or 30 milliliters, so you can make an estimate every time you take it out for a rinse.

-4Heavy periods are normal, too.
+4. Heavy periods are normal, too.

-Dr. Bat-Sheva Lerner Maslow of Extend Fertility in New York City tells HG, "Clots are very normal and many women will experience them at least once in their lifetime.
+Dr. Bat-Sheva Lerner Maslow of Extend Fertility in New York City tells HG, "Clots are very normal, and many women will experience them at least once in their lifetime.
 Using the right menstrual hygiene product can play a significant role in alleviating this problem."
 She adds, "Furthermore, it's perfectly normal if your flow is heavier or lighter from month to month."

-But if you show signs of "anemia, such as lightheadedness, dizziness or shortness of breath," it could mean that you're losing too much blood with each period.
+But if you show signs of "anemia, such as lightheadedness, dizziness, or shortness of breath," it could mean that you're losing too much blood with each period.
 So just keep checking in with your body.

-5It’s not messing with your life.
+5. It’s not messing with your life.

 Remember, when it comes to your period, you always know best.
 So don't be afraid to question any changes and bring them up with your doctor.
 If things aren't "normal" with your flow, you're the one who'll know first.